ALLUOS/ALLUOS.github.io/_posts/2020-04-02-storytelling.md

 1)	Sympathetic Alien: Elias – He is the guide and the spokesperson for the adaptive learning module.
 He basically helps in adjusting the difficulty level of the task based on the participants performance.
 He is also responsible for taking feedback.
 2)	Hacker from Earth: Harriet – She is the Tester and task conductor to assess if they are humans or not.
 The basic concept of the block 2 is to introduce them to the idea of doing tasks in order to escape.
 The participants start their first task after this block.
 A sample message from Harriet would look like:
-		“Alright!
+		"Alright!
 However, at first, I must check whether you are really humans, not aliens, in order not to put humanity under the threat.
 In order to prove that you are humans you must complete a few tasks and prove your English knowledge.
 After successful completion, you’ll get a code to escape”
 #### Block 3 and 4
 Block 3 and 4 are block which are between task.
 These blocks depend on the result of the performance of the participants in the previous task.
 There are 2 possibilities after finishing the tasks are failure or success.
 The outcomes of the tasks has the following outputs:
 1) Failure: A message from Harriet regarding how she cannot give the password to the participant and better luck next time.
 2) Success (if the task is completed successfully): A message from Harriet to move forward to other task and a suggestion from Elias in respect to the adaptive module.
 #### Conclusion block
 The Conclusion block is the final block where the participants realizes whether they can escape or not.
 Basically, whether the participants have successfully finished all the tasks in the session.
 The two possibilities after finishing the task is:
-1) Success: “Congratulations!
+1) Success: "Congratulations!
 You have taken the last step on the path to escape.
 I was glad to meet you, human friends, but it's time to say goodbye” Message from Harriet
-2) Failure: “I'm sure there is still hope!
+2) Failure: "I'm sure there is still hope!
 You can start your escape again” Message from Elias

 <img src="https://github.com/ALLUOS/ALLUOS.github.io/blob/semester_two/assets/images/Block%20Structure.png" alt="Figure 1: Block Structure" width="700">

 *Figure 1: Block Structure*

-<div id=“delivery”></div>
+<div id="delivery"></div>

 ## Storyline delivery methods

 The storytelling features described above are delivered to the users via a mix of textual, visual and audiovisual inputs.

 Given its Telegram infrastructure, the default way to interact with the application is via text messages.
 The users begin their Escapeling journey by sending a simple /start message to the Telegram bot.
 Given this prompt, the bot is programmed to respond with an introduction to the Escapeling narrative.
-This introduction is delivered in the form of a second-person narration, beginning with the words “You regain consciousness and find yourself in a strange and unfamiliar place…”.
+This introduction is delivered in the form of a second-person narration, beginning with the words "You regain consciousness and find yourself in a strange and unfamiliar place…”.
 See figure 1 to get a better sense of this first exchange with the bot.

 <img src="https://github.com/ALLUOS/ALLUOS.github.io/blob/9b38a671bf4e6083b1d299d72c4f4168f60b07af/assets/images/StorytellingFig01.png" alt="Figure 2: First exchange with the bot" width="700">